nomcomm/CamCanSuspenseISC_JMP/README.md

 ### Data

 -   [Extracted fMRI and self-report data matrices, results of ISC computations (which take long to reproduce)](https://github.com/nomcomm/CamCanSuspenseISC_JMP/tree/master/data)
+-   Please note that the large size of the dataset (even for reduded timeseries) and the size limitations for repositories prevent us from uploading the full data here.
+You can obtain the original data from the CamCan Consortium and we can share  extracted data upon request.

 ### Dependencies